giampaolo/giampaolo.github.io/content/blog/2025/free-threaded-psutil-wheels.md

 important for packages with **C extensions**, like psutil, which is largely written in C. Such packages often have complex build requirements and require a working C compiler.
-On Windows, that means installing **Visual Studio** or the Build Tools, which can take several gigabytes and a significant setup effort.
+On Windows, that means installing **Visual Studio** or the Build Tools, which can take several gigabytes and a *significant* setup effort.
 Providing wheels spare users from this hassle, makes installation far simpler and is effectively **essential for the users** of that package.
+You basically `pip install psutil` and you're done.

 ## What it means for library authors